Lower bound for the T count via unitary stabilizer nullity: Conclusion

-Beyond this work, there are still various interesting open questions on the quantification of non-Clifford resources: \begin{itemize} \item For the task of lower bounding T gates for a given unitary, the unitary stabilizer nullity gives a bound up to $2n$.
-Is it possible to get a super-linear bound by devising new magic monotones? \item Here we define the T-count to be the minimum number of T gates used for exactly synthesizing a given unitary $U$.
-Is it possible to lower bound the number of T gates for unitary $V$ which approximates $U$, i.e. $|V-U|\leq \epsilon$?
+Beyond this work, there are still various interesting open questions on the quantification of non-Clifford resources: \begin{itemize} \item For the task of lower bounding $T$ gates for a given unitary, the unitary-stabilizer nullity gives a bound up to $2n$.
+However, in general the $T$ count can be much larger than $2n$.
+For example, it is known that only unitaries with elements in certain rings can be exactly synthesized by Clifford and $T$ gates~\cite{giles2013exact}.
+Is it possible to get a superlinear bound by devising alternative magic monotones? \item Here we define the $T$ count to be the minimum number of $T$ gates used for exactly synthesizing a given unitary $U$.
+Is it possible to lower bound the number of $T$ gates for unitary $V$ which approximates $U$, i.e. $|V-U|\leq \epsilon$?
 Beverland \emph{et al.}~\cite{beverland2020lower} have considered this setting for single-qubit unitaries. \end{itemize}

+\textbf{Acknowledgements.} We thank the anonymous reviewers for their valuable suggestions, which help us better present the results and proofs.
+This work was done when J. J. was a research intern at Baidu Research.